 “Will you be open in time for the Music Festival?”
 I asked.

 The concrete floor was broken up to install the new plumbing.
 This building is old, so not only all of the plumbing, but also the electrical wiring had to be replaced, and heating and air conditioning installed.
 A portion of the building had been a small engine repair shop, leaving years of grime to be scraped away.

 Beth and Scott were not alone in their labor.
 “It’s been a community effort,” said Scott.

-Talented professional Tim Forbes took care of most details and plenty of help was given by Thomas Nickles and other local contractors.
+Talented professional Tim Forbes took care of most details and plenty of help was given by other local contractors.
 Cleaning & painting parties were attended by the Trailheads, a local running group that calls the Open Eye home, and can now point to different sections of the room with pride of accomplishment.

 Local carpenter and craftsman Todd Denzler created the long countertop, stained and covered with many coats of shiny sealant and finished to a smooth amber glow.
 Brian Plaster constructed the metal structure holding up this massive concrete bar, while Joe Spuria created the copper bar tops and stainless steel sections.